Social innovation sows SEEds of employment in Malaysia

 The International Labor Organization’s (ILO) Asia-Pacific Employment and Social Outlook (APES0) 2020 report, states that the unemployment rate in the Asia-Pacific remains the world’s lowest at 4.1%.
 Malaysia had seen an unprecedented increase in youth unemployment in the previous decade, with about 10.9% of the unemployed population in 2019 being between the ages of 15 and 30.
 Many of these youth were graduates; educated, yet unemployed.

-In an endeavor to increase employability, TCS, along with a Malaysian oil and gas major, was part of a unique initiative in the Southeast Asian country.
-The program was designed to focus on addressing youth unemployment while leaving a positive impact on communities through social entrepreneurship.
+In an endeavor to increase employability, TCS, along with a Malaysian oil and gas major, is part of a unique initiative in the Southeast Asian country.
+The program is designed to focus on addressing youth unemployment while leaving a positive impact on communities through social entrepreneurship.

 The 12-month incubation program focuses on empowering unemployed Malaysian youth to become financially self-sufficient, while also creating jobs through their social startups.
 SEEd.Lab incorporates an end-to-end journey that spans over the essential stages of a startup’s growth.
 Its participants, aptly named SEEd.lings, are guided through the process of ideating, drawing up their vision and plans, incubating their ideas to build solutions, and commercializing their social enterprise to scale and grow across a target market.